bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history
 ### 29.03.2026
 Added a prototype of a distributed summa algorithm for matrix multiplication in the development section.
 It does not yet use the gpu, but that is only a change of a few lines.
 The reason I am not adding it into the main section is that it is fragile.
-If one uses the wrong block number for the scattering then it stops without calculation.
+If one uses the wrong block extents  for the scattering (they must follow the same rules as the sizes for A,B,C in a matrix multiplication) then it stops without calculation.
 If the number of mpi nodes is a prime number, it will also stop.
 If the mpi communicators of the scattered DataBlocks are different, then errors may occur.
 I must first think on the necessary architecture to make it easily usable, before I will activate it for gpu and put it in the main section.#
 One can not expect a user to think about block sizes and communicators before a matrix multiplication.
 The rest of blas functions are then considerable easier to implement.